Masking meets Supervision: A Strong Learning Alliance: Experiments

 \subsection{Hierarchical architecture}

 We extend experiments to architectures with hierarchical spatial dimensions: ResNet~\cite{he2016deep} and Swin Transformer~\cite{liu2021swin}.
-Unlike ViT maintains spatial token length for all layers, those networks change the spatial size of features in the middle of layers, requiring a change in masking strategy.
+Unlike ViT, which maintains spatial token length for all layers, those networks change the spatial size of features in the middle of layers, requiring a change in masking strategy.
 We apply MaskSub (50\%) to ResNet and Swin Transformer.
 We simply fill out masked regions with zero pixels for ResNets and replace masked regions with mask-tokens for Swin Transformer.
 It maintains the spatial structure and enables spatial size reduction of hierarchical architecture.
-Following a literature~\cite{woo2023convnext2}, we use random masking with patch-size $32\times32$.
-Note that the computation reduction using MAE-style masking is not applicable for this case.
-Thus, MaskSub costs double the training budget.
-For ResNet, we use a high-performance training recipe~\cite{wightman2021resnet} with 300 epochs.
-The recipe of original paper~\cite{liu2021swin} is used for the Swin Transformer training.
-We strictly follow the training recipe and apply MaskSub without recipe tuning.
+Following the literature~\cite{woo2023convnext2}, we use random masking with the patch size of $32\times32$.
+Note that the computation reduction in MAE-style masking does not apply here; therefore, MaskSub costs double the training budget.
+For ResNet, we use an effective training recipe~\cite{wightman2021resnet} with 300 epochs.
+The recipe in the original paper~\cite{liu2021swin} is used for the Swin Transformer training.
+We strictly follow the training recipes and apply MaskSub without tuning them.

 Results are shown in Table~\ref{table:resnet_swin}.
-MaskSub achieves impressive performance gains even in ResNet and Swin Transformer.
+MaskSub achieves impressive performance gains with ResNet and Swin Transformer as well.
 ResNet and Swin are substantially different architectures from ViT.
 Thus, the result implies that the effectiveness of MaskSub is not limited to ViT architectures and is applicable to hierarchical architectures.
-Using ResNet results, we compare MaskSub with various self-distillation methods.
-As shown in Table~\ref{table:long_resnet}, most of the self-distillations report performance based on weak training recipes.
-Thus, they are incompatible with cutting-edge training recipes such as RSB~\cite{wightman2021resnet}, which limits the general applicability of self-distillation.
-Otherwise, MaskSub can easily be plugged into strong training recipes and contribute to achieving state-of-the-art performance.